Shia Islam in the Indian subcontinent: Post-9/11 scenario

 In 2001, after the September 11 attacks on twin towers in the United States, Pakistan decided to join America in her war against terrorism.
 President Musharraf banned Lashkar-e-Jhangvi and Sipah-e-Muhammad.
 In October 2001, Mufti Nizam al-Din Shamzai, a renowned Deobandi religious authority, issued a fatwa calling for Jihad against the US and Pakistani States.
-This fatwa justified means by ends and apostatised government employees as infidels.
-The fourth point of the fatwa reads:

-"All those governments of the Muslim countries who side with America in this crusade, and putting on their disposal the land and resources, or sharing intelligence with them, are no more legitimate.
-It is a duty of every Muslim to bring these governments down, by any means possible".

 It has been quoted by the terrorists groups as religious justification of their acts of violence, such as targeting government offices and spreading chaos through suicide bombings.
 The prime targets of these attacks have been the Shia Muslims.

 The incidents of violence in cities occur more often than in rural areas.
 This is because the urban middle class is easy to radicalise, especially the people migrating from rural areas seek refuge in religious organisations to fight the urban culture and to look for new friends of similar rural mindset.
 Increasing urbanisation was one of the root causes of the violence in Lucknow in the 1930s.
 Justin Jones says:

 "one of the greatest contributing social factors to Shi'a-Sunni conflict throughout the 1930s was the massive shift of population and demography taking place in Lucknow.
 Before the 1920s, colonial Lucknow had been slow to modernise and remained largely stagnant both in terms of economic and population growth.
 However, Lucknow's quick development thereafter into a major provincial centre of industry and trade saw the city's population spiral after 1921 from some 217,000 to 387,000 in just twenty years".